Facebook Pixel

 White paper and the printing process

-So how is modern paper actually made for the digital printing process?
+So, how is modern paper made for the digital printing process?

-And there you have it – the journey from timber to minced-up wood mush, to pearly-white printing paper!
-We hope this article helped to answer some of your questions about the paper making process, and why finished paper most often tends to be white.
+And there you have it—the fascinating journey from timber to minced wood mush, culminating in pearly-white printing paper!
+We hope this blog has shed some light on the paper-making process and why the final product tends to be white.